Nonsingular Gaussian actions: beyond the mixing case: A weak convergence technique

 \section{A weak convergence technique}

 The main goal of this section is to prove Theorem \ref{thm.non proper mixing direction}.
 We prove a series of weak limit lemmas that will be used throughout the paper.
 This will also allow us to prove the following sharp result on the ergodicity and Krieger type of translation actions on a Gaussian probability space.
-Note that for finite dimensional Hilbert spaces $H$, such translation actions of course preserve the Lebesgue measure on $H$.
+Note that for finite dimensional Hilbert spaces $H$, one may identify $H = \widehat{H}$, so that such translation actions preserve the Lebesgue measure on $H$.

 \begin{theorem} Let $H$ be a real Hilbert space of infinite dimension.
 Let $G \subset H$ be an additive subgroup of $H$ and let $\alpha : G \curvearrowright H$ be the translation action.
 Suppose that $G$ is sequentially weakly dense in $H$.
 Then $\widehat{\alpha} : G \curvearrowright (\widehat{H},\mu)$ is ergodic of type $\III_1$. \end{theorem}